NEMO-consortium/1_ORCA2_BGC/README.md

 ## Getting Started
 ### Dependencies

-The following dependencies are required for this demonstrator:
+The following dependencies are required for this demonstrator (in addition to the pre-requisited mentioned in Tutorial 0 - NEMO_basics):
-* NetCDF package installed on your HPC
-* XIOS package installed on your HPC
-* An arch file for your HPC (which sets the paths for XIOS, NetCDF, and the compiler)
 * An install of ImageMagick (for converting images to animations)
 * An install of Python version 3.8 or above
 * Installs of the following Python packages: